La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 5. **fau da'i so'u da** — the event _is not likely, probably doesn't happen._
 6. **fau da'i no da** — the event _is not possible._

 The difference between these is in the number of imaginary situations we take into account.
-We don't describe those situations, we just mark them as **da** (_something_) letting the context (or our listeners) decide what those situations are.
+We don't describe those situations; we just mark them as **da** (_something_), letting the context (or our listeners) decide what those situations are.

 ### Possibility implied in places of relations